Creator54/temporal-java-demo-app/README.md

 # Getting Started with Temporal Java Application

 A minimal Temporal application demonstrating workflow orchestration with a simple Hello World example.
-This project shows how to set up a basic Temporal workflow that greets a user.
+This project shows how to set up a basic Temporal workflow that greets a user, with OpenTelemetry integration for metrics and tracing.

 ## Stack

 * Java 8+
 * [Temporal SDK](https://github.com/temporalio/sdk-java) for workflow orchestration
+* [OpenTelemetry](https://opentelemetry.io/) for metrics and tracing
 * Maven for dependency management
 * SLF4J for logging